Black Monday (1987): Hong Kong

-Finally, the Guarantee Corporation was severely underfunded, with capital on hand of only HK $15 million (US $2 million).
-That amount was obviously inadequate for dealing with any large number of clients' defaults in a market trading around 14,000 contracts a day, with an underlying value of HK$4.3 billion.
-The Black Monday crash initially left about 36,400 contracts worth HK$6.7 billion [US $1 billion] outstanding.
-As late as April 1988, HK$800 million of this still had not been settled.
-According to Neil Gunningham, the accumulative effect of these shortcomings was nearly fatal to the Hong Kong futures market: "Whereas futures exchanges elsewhere [in the world] emerged from the crash with only minor casualties, the crisis in Hong Kong has resulted, at least in the short term, in the virtual demolition of the Futures Exchange."
-Finally, in the interest of preserving political stability and public order, the Hong Kong government was forced to rescue the Guarantee Fund by providing a bail-out package of HK$4 billion dollars.
+Finally, the Guarantee Corporation was severely underfunded, with capital on hand of only HK$15 million (US$2 million).
+That amount was inadequate for dealing with any large number of clients' defaults in a market trading around 14,000 contracts a day, with an underlying value of HK$4.3 billion.

+The crash initially left about 36,400 contracts worth HK$6.7 billion [US$1 billion] outstanding.
+As late as April 1988, HK$800 million had not been settled.
+According to Neil Gunningham, the accumulative impact was nearly fatal to the Hong Kong futures market: "Whereas futures exchanges elsewhere [in the world] emerged from the crash with only minor casualties, the crisis in Hong Kong has resulted, at least in the short term, in the virtual demolition of the Futures Exchange."
+Finally, in the interest of preserving political stability and public order, the then British colonial government was forced to rescue the Guarantee Fund by providing a bail-out package of HK$4 billion.